dentarg/auth0-blog/_posts/2017-01-26-docker-dashboard-with-react-typescript-socketio.markdown

 }
 ```

 Here we post the 'container.start' message to the socket along with the container id.
 Armed with this information, we'll be able to tell Docker which container to start.
-You might find that you'll get an issue here, because Typescript doesn't know what `socket` is yet.
+You might find that you'll get an issue here, because TypeScript doesn't know what `socket` is yet.
 We can fix that by importing `socket.io-client` and connecting to the server socket.
 At the top of the file, then:

 ```javascript
 import * as io from 'socket.io-client'